-Degree Requirements: please see "Requirements for Degrees" beginning on page 25.
+Degree Requirements: please see "Requirements for Degrees" beginning on Page 27.

 619. Concepts of Health and Disease.
 (2 or 3) Concepts of health and disease shape discussions in bioethics and health policy.
 This course examines and critically evaluates competing conceptions of health and disease.
 The implications of adopting different understandings of health and disease for bioethics and health policy will be explored.
-P-POI

-670: Communication Ethics and Bioethics: An Interface (3) This course explores: 1) how the phenomena of the call of conscience, acknowledgment, and our metaphysical desire for perfection inform the ontological status of communication ethics; 2) how communication ethics is a necessary concern for bioethics scholars, policy makers, researchers, and others interested in assessing the ongoing debate over the benefits and burdens of biotechnology; and 3) how biotechnology affects our collective understanding of human dignity.
+P-POI inform the ontological status of communication ethics; 2) how communication ethics is a necessary concern for bioethics scholars, policy makers, researchers, and others interested in assessing the ongoing debate over the benefits and burdens of biotechnology; and 3) how biotechnology affects our collective understanding of human dignity.
 Students will also be involved as role-players in a Wake Radio program where an actual case study in communication and bioethics is broadcast to the University community.
-Also listed as COM 670.
+This course is cross-listed as COM 670.
 P-POI